yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-applications.md

 showAsideToc: true
 ---

 Applications connect to and interact with YugabyteDB using API client libraries, also called client drivers.
 Before you can connect an application, you need to install the correct driver.

+Yugabyte Cloud clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.

-For information on available drivers, refer to [Build an application](../../../quick-start/build-apps).
+For examples of applications that connect to Yugabyte Cloud using common drivers, refer to [Build an application](../../cloud-quickstart/cloud-build-apps).

 For examples of connecting applications to Yugabyte Cloud, refer to [Develop](../../cloud-develop/).

-Clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.

 {{< note title="Note" >}}